tier4/caret_doc/docs/visualization/visualization_api/callback_scheduling_visualization.md

 # Callback Scheduling Visualization

-To investigate node behaviors, it is needed to visualize the interaction between callbacks.
+To investigate the node behavior, it is needed to visualize the callback behavior in the node.
 The function `callback_sched()` visualizes the callback scheduling of targets such as a Node, Executor, and Callbackgroup.

 ```python